gerritnowald/budget_book/README.md

 ## analyzing stock portfolio performance

-It is also possible to analyze stock portfolio performance.
+Also, scripts to analyze stock portfolio performance are included.
 However, it is not very stable due to yahoo finance and a professional solution such as https://www.portfolio-performance.info/en/ is recommended.

 As an example, see: